Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 Seats on the Renfe train to San Sebastian

-Best Time to Visit San Sebastian
+Best Time to Visit San Sebastián

-The best time to travel to San Sebastian Spain is during the summer months, from June to September, when the weather is warm, and the beaches are at their best.
+The best time to travel to San Sebastián Spain is during the summer months, from June to September, when the weather is warm, and the beaches are at their best.

 However, the shoulder seasons (spring and fall) can also be a great time to visit, with fewer tourists and mild weather.
+But you need to be prepared for rain.

 The film festival usually happens in September with a lot of celebrities in attendance, making it an exciting time to explore the city.